franksh/dsr-rossman-comp/readme.md

 - Train Test Split
 - Hyperparameter Optimization of Random Forest
+- Write down what we did yesterday
 - Add features
   - Days to January, Days to Christmas
   - Deal with holidays better
+  - Look at Promo2.
+Add feature whether store runs Promo.
-- Encode Data better
+- Encode existing columns better
+  - Do frequency encoding of Store ID
 - Do prediction and upload Kaggle
 - Set up a clean data processing pipeline

 ### Low priority

 - Explore data better
-- Linear Regression
+- Try Linear Regression
+  - Do StandardScaling of Features
 - Look at feature importance
+- Look at bimodal distribution of days stores are open.
+Why?

 ## Setup